adjust/ios_sdk/README.md

 #### Troubleshooting

-- If your build failed because of many duplicate symbols, you were probably already using AFNetwork before integrating Adjust.
-Just remove the `Adjust/AFNetworking` group from your Project Navigator to resolve this issue.

 - If your build failed with the error `Adjust requires ARC`, it looks like your project is not using [ARC][arc].
 In that case we recommend [transitioning your project to use ARC][transition].
 If you don't want to